 This column reviews details on recent recalls, warnings, and approvals.

-A 64-year-old man is evaluated in the emergency department for acute onset of vision loss in the right eye, which began 1 hour ago.
+A 64-year-old man is evaluated in the emergency department for acute onset of vision loss in the left eye, which began 1 hour ago.
 He can barely see his own hands in front of his eye.
 He has no eye pain.
 Following a physical exam, eye exam, and lab studies, what is the most likely diagnosis?

 This issue also covers screening for bacteriuria, new thinking about Alzheimer's disease, and communicating ab out migraines.